keerat21/CS455Project/README.md

 The purpose for this project is to use the knowledge gained on mobile computing during the semester and develop an application.
 User interface, API and other functionalities will be in use.<br>
-Purpose of making this app is to enhance the experience of being a student.
+Purpose of making this app is to enhance the experience of being a student.<br><br>

+Can be used as a framework for further projects as well with a few modifications

 ## Configuration and Installation instructions